Pakistan: Literature and philosophy

 Pakistan boasts literature in various languages including Urdu, Sindhi, Punjabi, Pashto, Baluchi, Persian, English, and more.
 The Pakistan Academy of Letters actively promotes literature and poetry both domestically and internationally.
 National Library contributes to literary dissemination.
 Historically, Pakistani literature consisted mainly of lyric, religious, and folkloric works, later diversifying under colonial influence into prose fiction, now widely embraced.

-The national poet of Pakistan, Muhammad Iqbal, wrote influential poetry in Urdu and Persian, advocating for Islamic civilizational revival.
+The national poet of Pakistan, Muhammad Iqbal, wrote influential poetry in Urdu and Persian, advocating for Islamic civilisational revival.
 Notable figures in contemporary Urdu literature include Josh Malihabadi, Faiz Ahmed Faiz, and Saadat Hasan Manto.
 Popular Sufi poets like Shah Abdul Latif and Bulleh Shah are revered.
 Mirza Kalich Beg is hailed as the father of modern Sindhi prose.
 Pakistani philosophy has been shaped by influences from British and American philosophy, with notable figures like M. M. Sharif contributing to its development.
-Post-1971, Marxist thought gained prominence in Pakistani philosophy through figures like Jalaludin Abdur Rahim.
+After 1971, Marxist thought gained prominence in Pakistani philosophy through figures like Jalaludin Abdur Rahim.

 Media and entertainment

 The private print media, state-owned Pakistan Television Corporation (PTV), and Pakistan Broadcasting Corporation (PBC) dominated media until the 21st century.
 Pakistan now boasts a vast network of domestic, privately owned 24-hour electronic news media and cable television channels.
 The Reporters Without Borders has indicated pressure faced by Pakistani reporters, particularly when reporting against the military or government.
 The BBC describes Pakistani media as "among the most outspoken in South Asia".
 Pakistani media has been instrumental in exposing corruption.
+In 2025, Pakistan ranked 158 out of 180 countries in the Press Freedom Index by Reporters Without Borders, highlighting restrictions on freedom of the press.
+According to the journalist Raza Rumi, in 2023, TV channels in Pakistan faced suspensions and legal threats for airing content critical of the government or military, while online platforms also experienced temporary takedowns.
+According to a 2025 report, some newspapers have faced financial pressure—such as withdrawal of government advertisements—for publishing content critical of government policies.
+Both military and civilian governments have historically used such tactics.
+Freedom House rated Pakistan's Internet freedom as "Not Free" in 2024.

 The Lollywood, Punjabi, and Pashto film industry is centered in Karachi, Lahore, and Peshawar.
 Although Bollywood films were banned from public cinemas from 1965 to 2008, they remained influential in Pakistani popular culture.
 However, in 2019, the screening of Bollywood movies faced an indefinite ban.
 Despite challenges faced by the Pakistani film industry, Urdu televised dramas and theatrical performances remain popular, frequently broadcast by many entertainment media outlets.
 Urdu dramas dominate the television entertainment industry, renowned for their quality since the 1990s.
 Pakistani music encompasses diverse forms, from provincial folk music and traditional styles like Qawwali and Ghazal Gayaki to modern fusions of traditional and western music.
 Pakistan boasts numerous renowned folk singers, and the arrival of Afghan refugees in western provinces has sparked interest in Pashto music, despite occasional intolerance.